rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 - [Notify the appropriate groups](https://rustc-dev-guide.rust-lang.org/notification-groups/about.html)
 - Push them forward, if possible
-- Assign if possible; if the issue remains unassigned, it should be added to the agenda so we can assign it during the meeting
+- Assign if possible

+- Add `P-critical`s and unassigned `P-high`s to the agenda explaining:
+  - If it's assigned or not and to whom
+  - Does it needs MCVE and/or bisection?
+  - Are there identified culprits?
+  - Do already have a PR open that fixes the issue?
+  - Add other important details

 Note: triagebot automatically creates a topic and notify @*WG-prioritization* members requesting addition to the agenda.